-Generally, issuers of music-backed celebrity bonds tend to put together the intellectual property of one or various artists to songs or albums that already stood the test of time.
+Generally, issuers of music-backed celebrity bonds tend to put together the intellectual property of one or more artists whose songs or albums have already stood the test of time.
 The owner of the artwork obtains money upfront but forfeits the royalties on its intellectual property until the expiration of the securities.
 However, the owner of the intellectual property retains the ownership of its work.

 The most notable example of celebrity bonds is Bowie bonds.
 The Bowie bonds were issued in 1997 by investment banker David Pullman and were backed by royalties from 25 albums (287 songs) that English singer David Bowie recorded before 1990.
 Bowie forfeited the royalties from the albums for the life of the bonds.
 However, he kept ownership of the albums.